 To make the coconut caramel, simply boil together coconut cream with honey.
 Make sure you use coconut cream and not coconut milk.
 Coconut cream is thicker and richer than coconut milk so if you use coconut milk, the consistency won't be the same.

 We're halfway through!
 Now it's time to make the raspberry coulis.
-Simmer fresh or frozen raspberries with sugar until the fruit breaks down and the liquid becomes thick.
+Simmer fresh or frozen raspberries with sugar until the fruit breaks down and the liquid thickens.
 It'll look almost like a jam but not as thick.

-If you don't like the seeds, you can strain the raspberry coulis.
-Spread the raspberry coulis on top of the set caramel and chill the bars in the fridge for at least one hour or in the freezer for 30 minutes.
+Puree the raspberry filling until smooth and strain the seeds.
+I don't mind a few seeds just for texture but you can strain them completely.
+Then, spread the raspberry coulis on top of the set caramel and chill the bars in the fridge for at least one hour or in the freezer for 30 minutes.

 Once the dessert has set, cut it into either 8 large bars or 16 small bars.
 Place a wire rack on top of parchment paper and set the bars on the wire rack.